-Despite all these limitations, the results of this paper still provide valuable knowledge and new insights into the macro trends in international research collaboration and its current situation.
-When looked through the same bibliometric lens again several years from now, the results will show a new landscape that reflects the integrated impact of all major global issues underway, including the COVID-19 pandemic, various geopolitical issues and highly digitised and diversified scholarly communication modes.
+Despite its limitation, this paper provides valuable knowledge and new insights into the macro trends in international research collaboration and its current situation.
+When looked at through the same bibliometric lens in several years from now, the results will show a new landscape that reflects the integrated impact of all major global issues underway, including the COVID-19 pandemic, various geopolitical issues and highly digitised and diversified scholarly communication modes.
 The new landscape offered by the \q{Science of Science} \cite{Fortunato18} will continue to expand, where scientometric methods will be used in increasingly sophisticated and exciting ways.
-All those with an Internet environment and an interest in academic knowledge dissemination can be potential scientometricians.
-Exposed to new data platforms and a highly digitised society, they can change the angle to see the world, adjust the resolution, transcend across disciplines and gain unique perspectives on the S\&T ecosystem.
-Hopefully, these new generations will bring practical hints and actions that resonate and sympathise with many people about how to proceed with our international research collaboration for a better society.
+A new generation of scientometricians will create new values for the times exposed to new data platforms and a highly digitised society.
+They can change the angle to see the world, adjust the resolution, transcend across disciplines and gain unique perspectives on the S\&T ecosystem.
+Hopefully, these new generations will bring practical hints and actions that resonate and sympathise with many people on how to proceed with our international research collaboration for a better society.